 The following mentioned are few limitations or disadvantages of scientific management.

 The theory requires an investment of huge capital and is considered as a costly system.
 The establishment of work study, planning department, training of workers, and standardization requires more money.

 2. Management takes control:

-The management takes complete responsibility related to control and planning of work place activities.
+The management takes complete responsibility related to the control and planning of workplace activities.
 Since the managers take up control of the employees, they lack creativity, another reason of this is that since they repeat the same task, their chore is meaningless, monotonous, and tedious which reduces employee motivation.

 3. Planning reduces productivity: